-A.6 Protection of RRC messages (informative)
+A.6 Protection of RRC messages (normative)

 The following list provides information which messages can be sent (unprotected) prior to security activation and which messages can be sent unprotected after security activation.
+Those messages indicated “-“ in “P” column should never be sent unprotected by eNB and shall never be sent by UE before successful security activation.

 P…Messages that can be sent (unprotected) prior to security activation